 Whatever path you choose, you can still use your wish list and must-haves to set up a free targeted search for yourself on Open Listings.

 Use our search filters to find listings that match your criteria.
 Then, look over the available options to find the ones that you think might be worth a closer look.
-If you choose to buy the property with us, you'll also qualify for our 50% commission refund & save thousands in fees.
+If you choose to buy the property with us, you'll also qualify for our commission refund of up to 50% & save thousands in fees.